 The built-in Fire TV platform is user-friendly, and menu navigation feels smooth.
 It has a bunch of apps you can download, and the mic built into the remote gives you access to the Alexa voice assistant feature.
 It also has decent overall picture quality with deep blacks if you want to use it in a dark room and decent peak brightness and reflection handling in bright rooms.
 It isn't easy to find, as the manufacturer has discontinued it, but the 50-inch and 65-inch models are still readily available.

 Jun 21, 2023: Added mention of the LG G3 OLED in the 'Best Sounding TV' pick and mentioned the TCL 6 Series/R655 QLED in the 'Best-Sounding Mid-Range TV' text.
 Refreshed the text and checked the picks for consistency and availability.

 Our recommendations above are what we think are currently the best sounding TVs to buy for most people with different tastes.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs with their sound performance.
+If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs, sorted by their sound quality.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
 Keep in mind that no TV can deliver the sound quality of a dedicated sound system or a soundbar.